A general multi-scale description of metastable adaptive motion across fitness valleys: Model and Main Results

 With these definitions, the overall rate of mutants of trait $w\in V_\mut(\v)$ arising along path $\g$ and fixating in the population is approximately equal to $R(\v,\g)\mu_K^{L(\v)}$, where

 Here, the first line is the rate at which the first trait in $\g$ outside of $V_\a(\v)$ arises, which is related to the equilibrium size of trait $\g_{\lalpha}$.
 The first factor in the second line is the probability of producing consecutive mutants during subcritical excursions and the last factor is the fixation probability of trait $w=\g_{L(\v)}$.
-We compute this rate for a specific scenario in Example \ref{ex:1_multiMutants}.
+Note that, as $b(\g_{L(\v)})$ increases, so does $f(\g_{L(\v)},\v)$ (cf.\ \eqref{eq:fitness_def}), and hence this fixation probability is in fact increasing in the birth rate $b(\g_{L(\v)})$.

 The total rate at which a mutant population of trait $w\in V_\mut(\v)$ arises and fixates collects all shortest paths that end in $w$ and is approximately equal to $R(\v,w)\mu_K^{L(\v)}$, where